15 Important High Emotional Intelligence Benefits

 2. Stress Resilience (The Ability to Withstand Stress, Bounce Back, and Thrive)

-Research has demonstrated that individuals with higher emotional intelligence exhibit greater ability dealing with difficult times and increased stress resilience.
-These individuals are better equipped to withstand the impact of stressors, recover more effectively from challenging situations, and, ultimately, thrive in the face of adversity.
-This resilience is a key benefit associated with the emotional skills encompassed by higher emotional intelligence.
+Research shows that people with higher emotional intelligence have increased stress resilience.
+They are better able to withstand the impact of stressors, recover more effectively from challenging situations, and thrive in the face of adversity.

 Schneider, T. R., Lyons, J. B., & Khazon, S. (2013).
 Emotional intelligence and resilience.
 Personality and Individual Differences, 55(8), 909–914.